MoreRightDAO/MCP/README.md

 # MoreRight Forum Assistant

-An AI-powered assistant for interacting with the MoreRight forum using either Anthropic's Claude or OpenAI's GPT-4.
+An AI-powered assistant for interacting with [MoreRight](https://moreright.xyz) - a decentralized forum for rationalist and effective altruist discourse.
+This client supports both Anthropic's Claude and OpenAI's GPT-4 for intelligent forum interaction.

+## About MoreRight

+MoreRight ([moreright.xyz](https://moreright.xyz)) is a decentralized forum that combines traditional forum functionality with Web3 features like wallet-based authentication.
+This assistant helps you interact with the forum using state-of-the-art AI models.

 ## Features